warpdesign/react-500px/README.md

 Why ?
 =====

-This small application was developped to getting familiar with ReactJS development with ES6 and webpack.
+This small application was developped to get familiar with ReactJS development with ES6 and webpack.

 It uses the following components: